 Pel-Air was purchased by the Group in the financial periods 2006 (50%) and 2007 (50%).
-The recoverable amount of the Pel-Air cash-generating unit has been determined based on a 3% revenue growth with 2% cost escalation and appropriate capital investment, and a value in use calculation which uses cash flow projections based on financial budgets approved by management covering a five-year period, and a discount rate of 13.25% p.a.
-Cash flows beyond that five year period will be extrapolated using a steady 3.1% p.a. growth rate.
+The recoverable amount of the Pel-Air cash-generating unit has been determined based on a 5% revenue growth with 2.5% cost escalation and appropriate capital investment, and a value in use calculation which uses cash flow projections based on financial budgets approved by management covering a five-year period, and a discount rate of 12% p.a.
+Cash flows beyond that five year period are extrapolated using a steady 3.1% p.a. growth rate.